Siwa Oasis Egypt: The ultimate travel guide

 First of all the natural beauty of an oasis.
 There are over 300 clear water springs as well as hot springs and salt mining pools.
 Their locations are all idyllic and most have an onsite cafe where you can while away with a fresh juice or cup of tea.
 The town is also surrounded by lush palm tree groves as well as beautiful gardens.

-The dunes of the great sand sea are just outside town.
+The dunes of the Great Sand Sea of the Sahara are just outside town.
 Siwa oasis is a great place to experience the desert.
 Whether it is cruising through the dunes or spending the night under the stars in a desert camp.

 History of Siwa Oasis